 Taking control of your checkout means that you can avoid paying additional subscription and commission fees; ideally, you'll just be paying the credit card processing rates for each transaction.
 Customers can order and pay right from your online menu.
 They can even save their profiles to come back and order from their favorite local spots, time and time again.

 Not Ready for a Full Online Store?
 Try Hosted Payment Pages

 The great thing about online payment tools is that you can choose from a wide range of functionality to find the tool that works best for you.
-If your restaurant isn't quite ready to launch full online ordering, but you want to test the waters with a once a week pre-order, you can set up a Hosted Payment Page specifically for that one item.
+If your restaurant isn't ready to hire a website designer, but you need the ability to get food to your customers, you can set up a hosted payment page like The Helcim Online Checkout.
+Or, depending on your staffing levels, location, and product type, you might want to try offering one-off items to customers online to see how they are received and your customer's interest is.
+Test the waters with a once-a-week pre-order, or you can set up a hosted payment page specifically for that one item.

 - A small pizza shop offering pre-orders for specific dates and times

 - Artisan chocolate shops offering boxes for special occasions for purchase online

 - A beer festival in a box that you could pre-order to be delivered